By Senior Energy Arts Instructor Paul Cavel

 Pulsing is an evolving technique that morphs and changes in application as your body and the ability to directly influence your energy develop.
 The more dramatic, broad-ranging and long-lasting results reveal themselves after the tuning in period, when you can go deeper than only pulsing the joints and gain some faculty in opening and closing your body’s cavities.

 Pulsing the Cavities: The Game Changer

-necessary to achieve a well-balanced pulse in all your body’s joints, you will
+If your approach is methodical and you take the time necessary to achieve a well-balanced pulse in all your body’s joints, you will

 naturally begin to activate the cavities.
 This is where the game shifts.